Covid-19 vaccination: your questions answered

 The expert committee has advised our government to vaccinate people aged 65 and over with underlying health conditions first.
-Their advice is then to offer the vaccine to clinically at-risk groups adults.
+Their advice is then to offer the vaccine to clinically at-risk groups aged 16 and over.
 'At risk' groups include people with Down syndrome, severe and profound learning disability, epilepsy, diabetes lung, kidney and liver disease, transplant recipients, cancer patients, people with suppressed immunity, very obese people, and people with severe mental illness.

 It recommends unpaid carers who get Carer's Allowance, or who are the main carer of an elderly or disabled person whose welfare may be at risk if the carer falls ill, should be prioritised alongside people with underlying health conditions.
 This means unpaid carers are now in priority group 6: (see Table 3 of the green Book)